When can I return to work?

 How long should I expect to be in the hospital?

-A typical hospital stay is 2 days, although some patients stay a 3rd day when indicated.
+A typical hospital stay is 2 days, although some patients stay the 3rd day when indicated.

 Will I need special equipment at home?